SysManSquad/sysmansquadblogdev/content/posts/2021-02-17-keeping-up-with-distribution-points/index.md

                     </ol>

                     <p>
                       Pretty simple, right?
-But be very aware of step 1: the package list that smsdpmon is checking is what is <em>currently on the distribution point</em>, not necessarily what <em>should</em> be there.
+But be very aware of step 1: the package list that smsdpmon is checking is what is *currently on the distribution point*, not necessarily what *should* be there.
 If there is content you’ve sent to the distribution point, but it never arrived or maybe was removed for whatever reason, the content validation process is oblivious to that content.
                     </p>

                     <p>